 The total number of up-a or down-regulatedb DEG resulting from the comparison between conditions.
 The criteria to identify DEGs was a fold change > 0 and the statistical significance of the change in gene expression p(adj) < 0.05.
 Abbreviations: DEG: differentially expressed genes; D10: MSC conditioned with DMEM medium with 10% fetal bovine serum; M0: MSC conditioned with M0CM; M1: MSC conditioned with M1CM; Pol1: MSC conditioned with pro-inflammatory polarization medium.

+* The full list of DEG obtained per comparison is available in the GEO data repository, under accession GSE161798.

 Section IV – Gene Ontology Analysis.